mikaelvesavuori/acmecorp-potted-plants-components/README.md

 ## Provided elements

-These we will recreate in the course.
+These will be recreated in the course.

 - Button
 - Card